crazyhottommy/DNA-seq-analysis/README.md

 1. [New app gene.iobio](http://iobio.io/)
 [App here](http://gene.iobio.io/?rel0=proband&rel1=mother&rel2=father) I will definetely have it a try.

+2. [ASCIIGenome](https://github.com/dariober/ASCIIGenome) is a command-line genome browser running from terminal window and solely based on ASCII characters.
+Since ASCIIGenome does not require a graphical interface it is particularly useful for quickly visualizing genomic data on remote servers.
+The idea is to make ASCIIGenome the Vim of genome viewers.

 ### Tools for vcf files
 1. [tools for pedigree files](https://github.com/brentp/peddy).
 It can determine sex from PED and VCF files.
 Developed by Brent Pedersen.
 I really like tools from Aaron Quinlan's lab.
 2. [cyvcf2](https://github.com/brentp/cyvcf2) is a cython wrapper around htslib built for fast parsing of Variant Call Format (VCF) files